Temitope Duker

-Temitope Duker (born 22nd July 1978) is a Nigerian filmmaker and radio show host.
+Temitope Duker (born 22 July 1978) is a Nigerian filmmaker and radio show host.

 Personal life

-Born 22 July 1978, into the Olowogbowo neighborhood of Lagos Island Local Government of Lagos State.
+Duker was born on 22 July 1978, into the Olowogbowo neighborhood of Lagos Island Local Government of Lagos State.
 Temitope was born into the family of Hon.
 Ayodele Benjamin, one time Acting chairman of the old Lagos Island and Chairman Lagos Divisional Football Association, who later became a board member of Lagos State Sports Council.